dontic/devcontainers/README.md

 Every folder in this repository is meant for a different system.
 These are the current available ones:

-- `.devcontainer.python` - django, flask or any python script
+- `.devcontainer.django_postgres_redis` - django with a postgres and a redis database
 - `.devcontainer.node` - Vite, React, Astro...

 ## Configuration